10.21.24

 by Annelise Schoups

-Carolyn Hembree is an associate professor at the University of New Orleans MFA program and the poetry editor of Bayou Magazine.
+Carolyn Hembree is a professor in the University of New Orleans MFA program and the poetry editor of Bayou Magazine.
 A recipient of a 2016-2017 ATLAS grant from the Louisiana Board of Regents, grants and fellowships from PEN, the Louisiana Division of the Arts, and the Southern Arts Federation, her poems appear in Beloit Poetry Journal, Colorado Review, Copper Nickel, Ninth Letter, Poetry Daily, The Southern Review, and other publications.

 She is the author of three poetry collections: Rigging a Chevy into a Time Machine and Other Ways to Escape a Plague (Trio House Press, 2016), winner of the Trio Award and the Rochelle Ratner Memorial Award; Skinny (Kore Press, 2012); and, most recently, For Today (LSU Press, 2024), a collection that attempts to define and understand the world within the context of heritage and the subtle differences between what our parents identify for us, what we find for ourselves, and what we propose to the next generation.